 Remember that as of April 2015 the first £1,000 of interest earned annually from current accounts is out of tax for basic-rate taxpayer (£500 for higher rate taxpayers).

 It's also worth noting there are switching incentives of around £100 on offer for switching to a new bank account.

 An offset mortgage effectively enables you to save at your mortgage rate.
-So if your mortgage rate is higher than the best savings rate you can find it's worth considering.
+Where your mortgage rate is higher than the best savings rate you can find it is worth considering.

 These mortgages work by combining a savings account with your mortgage.
 This means that the money you have in your savings account can be counted as a temporary overpayment towards your mortgage.

 For example, if you had a £100,000 mortgage and £20,000 of savings, you could deposit your savings with your lender and you’ll only be paying interest on £80,000 (but you’ll still owe £100,000).